andy-netgenius/panssh/lando/README.md

 # 🖥️ PanSSH under Lando

 This file is an optional part of the [PanSSH](https://github.com/LastCallMedia/panssh) utility.
-It provides service and tooling setup to facilitate use of PanSSH under Lando.
+It provides service and tooling setup to facilitate use of PanSSH under [Lando](https://lando.dev/).

+## ✅ Requirements

+- A Lando application built using the [Lando Pantheon Plugin](https://docs.lando.dev/plugins/pantheon/index.html) or other configuration which meets [PanSSH requirements](https://github.com/LastCallMedia/panssh/blob/main/README.md#-requirements).

 ## 📦 Installation